2000 Rio 200: Practice

+Qualifying

 Conditions remained hot and sunny during Saturday morning's practice session.
 The first caution came out for debris on the backstraight that needed clearing.
 Montoya prompted the second caution when he spun 360 degrees in turn four but did not damage his car.
 Bräck caused a third yellow flag after he stalled on the exit of pit road.
 Six minutes later, a fourth caution was waved for debris leaving the pit lane that course officials removed.
 The fifth yellow flags were necessitated after Moreno broke his right-front wheel and wing endplate in a collision with the turn one outside barrier.
 Bryan Herta stalled on the backstraight and triggered the final caution with 14 minutes to go.
 Tagliani continued to perform well with the fastest lap of the session at 38.694 seconds.
 Montoya was one-tenth of a second slower in second, and Tracy replicated his first practice result in third.
 Bräck, Fittipaldi, Papis, Tony Kanaan, Castroneves, Vasser, and Adrián Fernández completed the top ten ahead of qualifying.

 Alex Tagliani (pictured in 2015) won the first pole position of his career.

 Saturday afternoon's 135 minute qualifying session began with the slowest driver in the weekend's combined practice sessions going out first and the quickest competitor ventured out last.
 Each driver was restricted to two timed laps and the starting order was determined by the competitor's fastest lap times.
 One point was awarded to the pole position winner.
 Tagliani took the first pole position of his career with a lap of 38.587 seconds.
 He was joined on the grid's front row by Montoya who was 0.109 seconds slower because of an oversteer in the first corner.
 Tracy's car steeped out of him once he accelerated out of turn one and took third.
 Bräck was fourth, and the fastest Brazilian was Fittipaldi in fifth.
 Vasser changed the set-up of his car to go sixth.
 Castroneves was unhappy with the set-up of his vehicle and took seventh.
 Dario Franchitti ran slightly wide by driving too fast into turn four on his fastest lap and was eighth.
 Rounding out the top ten were Kanaan and Papis.